WoltLab/docs.woltlab.com/docs/migration/wsc60/php.md

 #### Example using `FileProcessorFormField`

-The form field now provides information about which `IFileProcessor` should be used for the file upload, by specifying the object type of `com.woltlab.wcf.file`.
+The form field now provides information about which `IFileProcessor` should be used for the file upload, by specifying the object type for the definition `com.woltlab.wcf.file`.

 ```PHP
 final class FooAddForm extends AbstractFormBuilderForm